kstenerud/orb/ort.md

 Timestamps are represented as text per [RFC 3339](https://www.rfc-editor.org/rfc/rfc3339), with a subsecond precision supported to the nanosecond.

-**Note**: Only timestamps in the years ranging from 1900 to 2484 can be represented in [ORB](orb.md).
+**Note**: Timestamps **MUST** be within the years from 1900 to 2484 (inclusive) because this is the date range supported by [ORB](orb.md).

 **Example**: `1985-04-12T23:20:50.521422010Z`

-### Identifier
+### UUID

-An identifier is a 128-bit universally unique identifier, represented as text per [RFC 9562](https://www.rfc-editor.org/rfc/rfc9562.html).
+A UUID is a 128-bit universally unique identifier, represented as text per [RFC 9562](https://www.rfc-editor.org/rfc/rfc9562.html).

 **Example**: `2489E9AD-2EE2-8E00-8EC9-32D5F69181C0`

 ### Typed Array

-A typed array is a more compact (in binary) representation of an array, where all values are of the same type and size.
+A typed array is a more compact (in binary) representation of an array, where all elements are of the same type and size.

 Typed arrays look like regular JSON array notation, except that they are prepended with type information like so: `@some_type[ ... ]`